 If you struggle with shoulder pain, stiffness or swelling due to arthritis or another shoulder joint disorder, it severely compromises your ability to complete even the simplest everyday tasks.

 That’s why Spectrum Orthopaedics offers a team of board-certified orthopedists who specialize in both surgical and non-surgical shoulder treatments, to get you back to doing what you love.
-Our shoulder physicians and surgeons provide a level of experience that no other orthopedic practice in Maine can match – and it’s reflected in our patients’ excellent outcomes.
-And with offices in Brunswick, Norway, Portland, and Windham, our shoulder specialists provide care in locations convenient to you.
+Our shoulder surgeons and physicians provide a level of experience that no other orthopedic practice in Maine can match – and it’s reflected in our patients’ excellent outcomes.
+And with offices in Brunswick, Norway, Portland, and Windham, our shoulder specialists provide care that’s near you.

 You can count on our team for highly-specialized diagnostic resources and treatments, including:

 Shoulder arthroscopy is a minimally invasive surgery that orthopedic surgeons use to diagnose and treat shoulder problems.
 During shoulder arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your shoulder joint.
 The camera displays pictures on a video monitor, and your surgeon uses these images to guide surgical instruments.
 Shoulder arthroscopy may be used for rotator cuff repair, surgery for impingement syndrome, or surgery for shoulder instability.

 Before we recommend shoulder joint replacement surgery, we typically suggest non-surgical measures to alleviate your pain and stiffness, and preserve your natural joint.
 These conservative treatments may include: